StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 course standards in an environment where they may discuss topics and ask questions freely with their peers and the instructor.

-If two or more students from the class submit a request to the instructor by email to do so, a
+If any student from the class submits a request to the instructor by email to do so, a
 **Peer Evaluation Survey** will be conducted to allow teammates to provide anonymous feedback to each other.